Red Dates: The Healthiest Fruit on Earth

 Wednesday, March 14, 2012 | By: Juling He (何菊玲)

 Thank you for visiting The World of Chinese!
-Besides this solitary blog on red dates, we have hundreds of other blogs covering many facets of China including Chinese culture, Mandarin, Chinese cuisine, travel destinations, and living in China.
-We also print a bi-monthly magazine with a different theme every issue that you can purchase on our online store.
+Besides this blog on red dates, we have many other blogs covering many facets of China including Chinese culture, Mandarin, Chinese cuisine, travel destinations, and living in China.
+We also print a bi-monthly magazine with a different theme every issue.

 Just as Brazil’s mysterious acai berries once were to Western health fanatics (remember when they could cure cancer?), so are jujubes to China.
 Known as red dates, or hongzao (红枣) in Chinese, the native southeast asian fruit has long been heralded as a superfood, making appearances on TCM prescription pads and in locals’ kitchens, where they’re still used to decorate buns, porridge, soup or desert as a kind of spice.
 You can get them fresh during the autumn, when they’re crisp and green as apples, or dried, when the fruit take on a deep red color and sweet, chewy texture.
 So how did red dates get their reputation as China’s favorite cure-all fruit?